williamforbrigd/Picturerama/readme.md

 ```
 Contact one of the developers to get the username and password.

 You should now have the files you need.
-In order to be able to run, you have to add the libraries.
+In order to be able to run, you have to add the libraries and modules.
-**Steps to add libraries in IntelliJ IDEA:**
+**Steps to add Global Libraries in IntelliJ IDEA:**
 1. File
 2. Project Structure
-3. Libraries
+3. Global Libraries
 4. Plus Icon (+)
-5. Java
+5. Select all .jar files inside the lib-folder in the locally downloaded JavaFX 11 SDK
-5. Select all .jar files and the lib folder inside lib-folder
+6. Press OK and OK again to add to local libraries
-6. Press OK
+7. Select the .jar files inside the lib-folder in this project and press OK and OK again to add to local libraries

 ## Rules